Page: (fri)FRI architecture, Next:

 do do starts execution of the rule that begins with the next bytecode

-in a new virtual machine; replaces a single-byte -> (pipe).
+in a new virtual machine; functionally equivalent to a

 ]> append appends the top output string to the rule that starts with the